 The theoretical background and conceptual framework comprise the foundation for the project and ensure the logical structure and organization of the research.
 As mentioned briefly before, the current DSP utilizes two primary conceptual models – constructivism and the Schein Model of organizational culture.
 One of the proposed hypotheses of the current research is that the mindset of post-9/11 veterans differs significantly from the mindsets of previous military generations due to more intense exposure to combat (Parker et al., 2019).
 Constructivism supports this assumption and states that every skill or competency is learned and affected significantly by empirical experience and social context (Johnson, 2019).
 A large number of researchers have provided sufficient evidence concerning the learning-based nature of such skills as leadership and discipline, which are the core features of the military mindset (Kirchner & Akdere, 2017).
 Therefore, the application of constructivism to the military mindset of post-9/11 veterans might provide insights into the acquisition of certain skills and their relevance in the business setting.

 The second conceptual framework implemented in the DSP is the Schein Model.
 Unlike constructivism, the Schein Model is used not to determine the nature of the acquired competencies but to examine the application of the said skills in organizational culture (Schein, 2016).
 According to the theory, the competencies and previous experience of the employees directly affect the company and the relationships between the workers (Schein, 2016).
-The primary elements of organizational culture include behavior, espoused values, and basic assumptions (Schein, 2016).
+Behavior, professed ideals, and fundamental presumptions are the main components of organizational culture (Schein, 2016).
 In the scope of the current work, the model implies that the unique experience of post-9/11 veterans might benefit the organizational culture by stimulating discipline and a culture of respect.
 Consequently, the exposure to socially praised qualities, such as leadership and teamwork, might enhance the overall atmosphere in the company and reduce the prominence of hidden assumptions, such as sexism, racism, and other forms of prejudice (Schein, 2016).
 Ultimately, the Schein Model is an appropriate choice of a theoretical model to determine the influence of the post-9/11 veterans on the organizational culture.

 As a result, the application of the two presented conceptual frameworks in data collection and analysis might provide beneficial insights concerning the unique nature of the military mindset of post-9/11 veterans and its relevance in the business setting.
 Both models are widely accepted in the academic community and have been used prior for similar research objectives (Kirchner & Akdere, 2017; Schein, 2016).
 Ultimately, constructivism and the Schein Model are appropriate theoretical models for the current project.
 The details and of the two presented conceptual frameworks are presented in Chapter 2.